scipy/scipy.org/www/scipylib/building/windows.rst

 library that we're going to use.
-Because the software to build OpenBLAS is different than that required to build SciPy and because OpenBLAS takes a long time to build, we're going to start building OpenBLAS first and then explain what to do next while the OpenBLAS build is running. **Alternatively, if you'd rather download a pre-built OpenBLAS, download the** **one of the** `pre-built zip files`_ **and skip to the Installing OpenBLAS section below.**
+Because the software to build OpenBLAS is different than that required to build SciPy and because OpenBLAS takes a long time to build, we're going to start building OpenBLAS first and then explain what to do next while the OpenBLAS build is running. **Alternatively, if you'd rather download a pre-built OpenBLAS, download the one of the** `pre-built zip files`_ **and skip to the Installing OpenBLAS section below.**

 Otherwise, install MSYS2 using `these instructions`_ including the `pacman` update instructions.
-Occasionally during the updates the terminal might ask you to close the terminal but refuses to be closed and hang.
+Occasionally during the updates the terminal might ask you to close the terminal but then might refuse to be closed and hang.
 If this happens you can kill it via Task Manager and continue with the instructions.
 Make sure to install the correct architecture for the SciPy that you want to build (eg. 32 or 64 bit).
 Now, you have three options for opening a terminal which are MSYS2, MINGW (32 or 64 bit).
 After updating all the packages, now we are ready to install some more package bundles that we will need.
-Open a MSYS2 terminal and type the following depending on the architecture of your choice:
+Open a MSYS2 terminal and type the following depending on the architecture of your choice; run the following for a 32-bit build

 .. code:: shell

     pacman -S --needed base-devel mingw-w64-i686-toolchain mingw-w64-i686-cmake git

-for 32-bit and
+and for 64-bit

 .. code:: shell

     pacman -S --needed base-devel mingw-w64-x86_64-toolchain mingw-w64-x86_64-cmake git

-for 64-bit build.
 It will prompt to whether install everything in these packages and you can simply accept all via hitting enter key at each step.

-We should be aware of the fact that these tools also install Python2, very similar to a virtual environment, which is only usable within MSYS2 terminals and we are **not** going to use it at any point.
+We should be aware of the fact that these tools also install Python2, very similar to a virtual environment, which is only usable within an MSYS2 terminal and we are **not** going to use it at any point.

 If you already have a GitHub repository folder where you keep your own repos, it is better